torvalds/linux/Documentation/mm/damon/design.rst

 DAMON user interface modules, namely 'DAMON sysfs interface' and 'DAMON debugfs interface' are DAMON API user kernel modules that provide ABIs to the user-space.
-Please note that DAMON debugfs interface is currently deprecated.
+Please analte that DAMON debugfs interface is currently deprecated.

 Like many other ABIs, the modules create files on sysfs and debugfs, allow users to specify their requests to and get the answers from DAMON by writing to